 Future Years: Three cost projections are developed for CSP technologies:

-- Conservative Scenario: no change in CAPEX, O&M, or capacity factor from current estimates (2021 for CSP) to 2050; consistent across all renewable energy technologies in the 2020 ATB.
+- Conservative Scenario: no change in CAPEX, O&M, or capacity factor from base year estimates (2020 for CSP) to 2050; consistent across all renewable energy technologies in the 2020 ATB.

 - Advanced Scenario: based on the lower bound of the literature sample, and on the Power to Change report (IRENA, 2016).

 Considering currently reported CAPEX for plants either announced or in construction, $6,280/kWe in 2020 and $4,379/kWe in 2030 is possible.
 For example, the Noor III CSP power station in Morocco—a 150-MWe molten salt power tower with 7.5 hours of storage that became operational in 2018—has an estimated CAPEX of $6,500/kWe in 2018$ (Kistner, 2016).
 And the Dubai project mentioned above has an estimated bundled CAPEX of $5,500/kWe in 2018$ ( (Shemer, 2018), (Turchi et al., 2019)).